 How do I know if my company has minimized copier security threats?

-– When a company has minimised copier security threats, it will ensure that its photocopiers are equipped with features like an automatic document feeder (ADF), which automatically feeds paper into the machine.
-This ensures all personal and confidential information is protected from theft by other employees or people passing by who may see what’s being copied at any given time.
-It also defends against unauthorised copying of documents such as ID cards, credit card numbers or other financial records.”
+– When a company minimizes copier security threats, it ensures that its photocopiers are equipped with features like an automatic document feeder (ADF), which feeds paper into the machine automatically.
+This prevents employees or passersby from stealing personal and confidential information by seeing what’s being copied.
+It also defends against unauthorized copying of documents such as ID cards, credit card numbers or other financial records.”

 Minimise copier security risk because these precautionary measures minimise the chances someone else could steal sensitive data while they’re using their photocopy machine.